Ribes glandulosum

-Ribes glandulosum, the skunk currant, is a North American species of flowering plant in the currant family.
-It is widespread in Canada (all 10 provinces and all 3 territories) and is also found in parts of the United States (Alaska, the Great Lakes region, the Appalachian Mountains, and the Northeast).
+Ribes glandulosum, or the skunk currant, is a North American species of flowering plant in the currant family.

+Description

 Ribes glandulosum is a deciduous shrub growing to 0.5 m tall and wide.
-It has palmately lobed leaves with 5 or 7 deeply cut segments.
+The leaves are 2.5-7.5 cm wide, palmately lobed with 5–7 deeply cut segments.
 Flowers are in elongated clusters of 6–15 pink flowers.
-Fruits are red and egg-shaped, sometimes palatable but sometimes not.
+Fruits are dark red and egg-shaped, sometimes palatable but sometimes not.